Nicholas Monroe

 Benjamin Nicholas Monroe (born April 12, 1982) is an American former professional tennis player.

-Monroe was a doubles specialist and won four ATP World Tour doubles titles and thirteen ATP Challenger Tour titles in his career.
+Monroe was a doubles specialist.
+He reached a career-high ATP doubles ranking of No. 30 on 2 October 2017 and won four ATP Tour doubles titles and thirteen ATP Challenger Tour titles in his career.

-He is currently coaching American player Jack Sock.
+He briefly coached American player Jack Sock in the off season in 2022 and in 2023.

 College career

 Monroe had a highly successful college career at the University of North Carolina at Chapel Hill from 2000 to 2004.
 His achievements include: